 To what extent does standard homeowners insurance cover jewelry or precious metals?

 Homeowners insurance policies typically only cover jewelry up to a certain amount.
-Most home insurance policies the limit for jewelry is somewhere in the region of $1,500.
-For example, if your engagement ring costs $6,000 is stolen, your home insurance policy will only cover you for up to $1,500.
-And that doesn’t even include the standard deductible that applies to most policies.
+Most home insurance policies the limit for jewelry is somewhere in the region of $1,000.
+For example, if your engagement ring costs $8,000 is stolen, your home insurance policy will only cover you for up to $1,000 and subject to your home insurance deductible.

 What are your options if you want to have better jewelry coverage?